ptweezy/cronstable/wiki/CLI-Reference.md

-automatic periodic pass: it removes the streams of jobs (and artifact scopes) that no recent manifest references and whose newest record is older than `state.gcGraceSeconds`, plus counter and manifest streams of unmanifested hosts, provably dead lease files, crashed write-temp files, and quarantined records older than the grace, then sweeps artifact payload blobs no surviving record references.
+automatic periodic pass: it removes the streams of jobs (and artifact scopes) that no recent manifest references and whose newest record is older than `state.gcGraceSeconds`, plus counter and manifest streams of unmanifested hosts, provably dead per-run DAG advance leases (the only lease class ever deleted), orphaned lock side-files idle past the grace, crashed write-temp files, and quarantined records older than the grace, then sweeps artifact payload blobs no surviving record references.
 It prints what was removed (or, with `--dry-run`, what would be), the kept-stream count, and the reclaimed orphan-blob count -- or the reason the blob sweep stood down (an unenumerable artifact stream or an unreadable record keeps every blob).
 Run